 Read and write access to the addressable memory of a module (as described in chapter 8) are the basic module management operations available to a host.
-These access operations are implemented (emulated) by transactions over the Management Communication Interface (MCI) described in section 10.2 and Appendix B.
+These memory or register access operations are implemented (emulated) by transactions over the Management Communication Interface (MCI) described in section 10.2 and Appendix B.